apigee/ansible-opdk-accelerator/setup/README.md

 * The folder `~/apigee-workspace` will be used to contain playbooks.
 Use `git clone https://github.com/carlosfrias/apigee-opdk-playbook-installation-single-region.git`to get started.
+* You must provde the name of the remote user that will be used for SSH access.
+This cannot be the `apigee` user.

 ### Configure SSH Access for your Nodes
 A helper playbook is provided for the common task of configuring SSH access to enable the use of